 - ¼ teaspoon kosher salt

-- 12 hershey kisses
+- 12 Hershey kisses

-- Flaky sea salt for garnish
+- flaky sea salt for garnish (optional)

 Instructions

-- Preheat the oven to 350F and line two large baking sheets with parchment paper.
+- Preheat the oven to 350 degrees F and line two large baking sheets with parchment paper.

 - In a large bowl, whisk together the melted butter and granulated sugar until well combined.
 Next, add the egg and vanilla.
 Whisk to combine.